quantnmr/masterHI/README.md

 ## Detailed Example

+Below is a detailed example where many of the command line options are used and explained along the way.
+Sorry, its wordy - but necessary to describe all the options.

 ### Step 1: Conversion

 We begin by converting the data from Bruker format to nmrPipe format.
 Bruker raw data is stored in the 'ser' file within the Bruker data directory, but in order to get frequency referencing information and certain other details, masterHI looks for acqus, acqu2s, acqu3s, puleprogram and nuslist files as well.
 These files must all exist in the data directory for masterHI to proceed.
 They should however, all be there.
 So to convert, move to the data directory and run: